 Solicitation of Funds

 - Donation Form – Service units and troops may accept unsolicited donations from the community and civic organizations.
 Use this form for donations received of $250 or more.

 - Treasurer’s Report – Treasurers should submit this report to their service unit team each month, and at service unit meetings, to report monthly financial activity.

-- Service Unit Finance Report – Service units are required to submit this form by June 30 each year.
+- Girl Scout Finance Report – Service units are required to submit this form by June 30 each year.

 - PayAnywhere is a free credit card reader for smartphones that Girl Scouts River Valleys approves for service units to collect fees.
 Download the PayAnywhere for Events Handbook for instructions to set up a PayAnywhere account.
 Also, see our Service Unit Event Electronic Registration and Payment Policy.

 - Earning and Managing Troop Money – This article details troop finance resources, policies, and procedures, as well as money-earning project ideas and guidelines.

 - Opening a Troop Bank Account – Troops must have a bank account if they participate in the Cookie Program or Snacks & Magazine sale, or if they have troop funds in excess of $25.
 This article guides troops through the process of opening an account and how to use the Troop Account Checklist.